magentabusiness/magentabusiness.github.io/_includes/docs/devices-library/guides/ncd-vibration-temperature-sensor.md

 • Process Automation and Quality Control in Manufacturing<br>
 • Optimization of Energy Efficiency in Industrial Systems

-In this tutorial, we will guide you through the process of setting up the NCD Industrial IoT Wireless Vibration and Temperature Sensor with the Enterprise IIoT Gateway.This includes creating a device, configuring parameters, transmitting sensor data to ThingsBoard via the MQTT protocol, and designing a real-time dashboard for sensor data monitoring and analysis.
+In this tutorial, we will guide you through the process of setting up the NCD Industrial IoT Wireless Vibration and Temperature Sensor with the Enterprise IIoT Gateway.This includes creating a device, configuring parameters, transmitting sensor data to IoT Hub via the MQTT protocol, and designing a real-time dashboard for sensor data monitoring and analysis.

 **Enterprise IIoT Gateway Lite**